-A majority of our clients on the North & South Fork of Long Island Prefer a gravel or colored stone driveway to asphalt.
+A majority of our clients on the North & South Fork Prefer this type of driveway to asphalt.
 It gives the house more of a county look than a city look.

-A gravel & colored stone driveway in Long Island is prepared the same way as if you were blacktopping it.
+An Oil & Stone driveway is prepared the same way as if you were blacktopping it.
 Excavation is performed to insure proper drainage.
 RCA stone blend is installed for a strong base.
 The RCA is then power compacted with a heavy duty 8 ton roller.
 A hot tack oil is then applied.
 The oil used to be referred to as RC250, but has recently been changed to a more ecofriendly product.
 To our amazement, it actually sticks better than the original!

 The colored stone is then applied over the tack oil.
 Blue, tan, burgundy, and white, are common stone color options.
 Once the stone is raked out and leveled, the roller is then again used to compact the stone into the hot oil.
 On flat surfaces, one coat of oil and stone is all that is needed.
 On elevated surfaces, two coats must be performed.

-There are advantages and disadvantages to having a gravel and colored stone driveway in Long Island over an asphalt one.
+There are advantages and disadvantages to having an oil and stone driveway over an asphalt one.
 Please note below:

 Country Look – Options of Colors